 - Day traders require a minimum balance of $25,000 to avoid the pattern day trading (pdt rule)

-- If you are an active trade and want to use your account as leverage to trade then it’s helpful to have at least $25,000
+- If you are an active trader and want to use your account as leverage to trade, then it’s helpful to have at least $25,000